Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: CDD at Zup

 \subsubsection{Revisiting the ICPs}

-The development process could be summarized as ``1+4 weeks'': the first week is dedicated to planning activities while the other four weeks are for building activities.
+The development cycle could be summarized as ``1+4 weeks'': the first week is dedicated to planning activities while the other four weeks are for building activities.
 The first week is also known as the ``slow down'' week, where the engineers could relax a bit from the four building weeks.
 During this planning week, the engineers also had one regular spot to discuss the use of CDD.
 During this meeting, the engineers shared the decisions they made to keep the classes within the limit, and the challenges in doing so.
 The meetings were recorded and analyzed in this study.
+During this study, we observed $\sim$40 cycles